nasrabadiAM/progress-modifier/README.md

 ### Disclaimer
 Note: using this modifier on `buttons` will not work as they add their shape at the end of surface modifiers.

+### contribution
+If you have any ideas that could be applied to buttons or any other ideas, I would appreciate hearing them.
+Additionally, if you would like to contribute to the development of new features or ..., your contributions are welcome and greatly appreciated.